marco-willi/camera-trap-classifier/README.md

 -estimator_save_dir /my_experiment/my_estimators/
 ```

-In the following repository is code to create a tensorflow-serving service that can be queried via a REST API:
+The following repository contains code to create Tensorflow-Serving service that can be queried via a REST API:
 https://github.com/marco-willi/tf_serving_flask_app

 More updates on that topic are planned.